Andreas-Sujono/React-Dre/README.md

 - All the component must be fully customized in terms of functionality and styling
 - use functional component and react hooks
 - Use styled-component to style your component
+- all exported component must be inside a `Named Exports` including the `Default Exports`, and must have 1 `Default Exports`
 - all styled component must attach a className attribute, where only the container must start with `react-dre`
 - all the styles props must be injected into 1 props called `styles`